Above: Map Room, BC Cartographic Commission, ca. 1947, Private Collection

 Above: Subterranean Cartography Centre Layout Sketch, ca. 1949, Private Collection

-On Loan from the Pudget Sound Museum of Contemporary Art Collection :
+On Loan from the Pudget Sound Museum of Modern Art :

 Above: Animal Baptismal, ca. 1860, Private Collection

-Directly related to the presentation of Animal Baptismal Cloaks ( please see the Fibre Arts Section) this Special Exhibition showcasing the fascinating world of early Animal Baptism paraphernalia from the mid-1880s.
+Directly related to the presentation of Animal Baptismal Cloaks, this Special Exhibition showcasing the fascinating world of early Animal Baptism paraphernalia from the mid-1880s.
 Here, you will discover an array of unique items including full-sized baptismals, and related artifacts that highlight the cultural practices of the time.
 A publication that explores their history and lineages is currently being prepared

 Please note that while the Institute is extremely pleased to be able to display these objects, we are committed to repatriating them to their communities of origin at the earliest posssible date.